guydou/dj_secrets_loader/README.md

 # dj-secrets-loader

-The purpose of this project is to make docker secerts available in Django setting page
+The purpose of this project is to make docker secrets available in Django settings.py

-##Install
+## Install
 ```
 pip install dj-secrets-loader
 ```

-##Usage
+## Usage
-in setting page
+in setting.py

 ```
 from dj_secrets_loader import load_secrets